ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

-If powered through a USB cable (i.e. while on the bench) this can be caused by the desktop computer being unable to provide sufficient current to the flight controller - try replacing the USB cable.
+If powered through a USB cable (i.e. while on the bench) this can be caused by the desktop computer being unable to provide sufficient current to the autopilot - try replacing the USB cable.

 If powered from a battery this is a serious problem and the power system (i.e. Power Module, battery, etc) should be carefully checked before